IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-If we would like to select all the rows or columns, we can use the : without defining anything
+If you would like to select all the rows or columns, you can use : without defining anything for the start or end:
 ```python
 data[:,1]
 ```